Rise to Success: Career Highlights of Colin Cowherd

 From 1993 to 1995, Colin Cowherd served as a weekend sports anchor at WTVT in Tampa, Florida.

-Colin Cowherd's tenure as a weekend sports anchor at WTVT in Tampa, Florida ended in 1995.
+In 1995, Colin Cowherd left his position as weekend sports anchor at WTVT in Tampa, Florida.

 In 1996, Colin Cowherd moved to Portland, Oregon, where he worked as a sports anchorman for KGW-TV.